 Code of Ethics

-In 1994 I was one of the first “Web designers,” and with that came great responsibility.
-From the start and still to this day, I have horror stories relayed to me by clients about consultants, developers, and service providers that are not, let's say, completely forthright to get into their pocketbooks.
+In 1995, I was one of the first “Web designers,” and with that came great responsibility.
+From the start to this day, clients share horror stories about consultants, developers, and service providers who are not entirely forthright about extracting money from their pockets.

 That’s why I’ve always taken a different approach.